-With a few easy changes to the way you maintain your landscape this winter, you can create little spaces for wildlife and help protect other residents that call Texas home.
+A few easy changes to your landscape maintenance are all it takes to create little spaces for wildlife — and help protect other residents that call Texas home.

 As temperatures fall and plants begin to go dormant, the natural inclination is to trim up bare stems and old flower heads.
 But consider leaving a little clutter in your yard.
 It can provide much needed cover and food for beneficial wildlife.